 You hire a photographer for $100 to edit a series of pictures you took for your recent hotel brand partnership.
 You would make sure to pay the photo editor from your designated “business” bank account, not your personal one since the work they performed would be a business expense.

-Organization is the key to running a successful business and also saves you a lot of time in the future when you’re looking for that one document or photo you need to have on a whim.
+Organization is the key to running a successful business and making money online and also saves you a lot of time in the future when you’re looking for that one document or photo you need to have on a whim.
 Something that takes you 5 minutes to organize now can take you over an hour to find later.
-You know we’re right 🙂
+You know we’re right :)

 It also helps to have all your documents, photos and financial records organized in one central location so as you add people to your team, they can find things easily.

 If you’re not the organized type (we totally feel you), consider hiring an assistant part time to keep your records up to date and organize your files.
 An awesome online tool to use is Google’s “G Suite” because you can create folders to organize all of your documents and photos online.
 These folders can then be shared with multiple people in your organization and even your accountant.

 Tip 5: Keep Detailed Records of Your Earnings

 Keeping track of the money you receive and the money you spend on your business is essential to your success.

 Why?
 Because it helps you keep track of who has paid you for your work and who hasn’t.
 Having detailed financial records (and updating them regularly) is also very helpful when tax season rolls around.
 Trust us, trying to figure out all the payments (big and small) you have received in the last 12 months can take days and be very stressful.
 So to save you the headache, write them down in real time (you’ll thank us later).

 Keeping tabs on all of the payments you receive also helps you understand who your most valuable brand partners are (and they may not be who you think).